Charles Kelley: Lady A

 Kelley, Hillary Scott, and Dave Haywood founded the country music group Lady A as Lady Antebellum in 2006 and released their debut album in April 2008.
 The trio either wrote or co-wrote ten of the eleven songs on the album, which featured production by Paul Worley and Victoria Shaw.
 The album included the trio's debut hit, "Love Don't Live Here", along with the singles, "Lookin' for a Good Time" and "I Run to You", the latter of which became their first number one hit on Billboards Hot Country Songs chart in July 2009.
 It was certified platinum by the RIAA in October 2009.
 In 2008, they returned to Charles' and Dave's former high school alma mater, Lakeside High School, and performed a short concert in the gymnasium.

-In January 2010, they released their sophomore album, Need You Now, which was led off by the five-week number one and crossover hit, "Need You Now".
-It also peaked at number two on the all-genre Billboard Hot 100 and is 6x certified Platinum.
+In January 2010, they released their second album, Need You Now, which was led off by the five-week number one and crossover hit, "Need You Now".
+It also peaked at number two on the all-genre Billboard Hot 100 and is 6× certified Platinum.
 All three members of the band co-wrote eight of the eleven songs on the album and produced alongside Worley.
 The album generated the number one hits, "American Honey" and "Our Kind of Love", and the top 10 single, "Hello World", and was certified triple platinum in October 2010.

 In May 2011, the group released "Just a Kiss" as the lead single from their third studio album, Own the Night, which was released on September 13, 2011, and became their fifth number one hit on the Hot Country Songs chart.
-"Just a Kiss" was 2x certified Platinum by the RIAA.
+"Just a Kiss" was certified 2× Platinum by the RIAA.
 It stayed on the Hot 100 for forty-two weeks.
 The second single "We Owned the Night" also became a number one hit and was certified Gold.
 The third single "Dancin' Away with My Heart" was also certified Gold and peaked at number two.
 "Wanted You More" was released as the fourth and final single from the album.
-It was their first single since "Lookin' For a Good Time" to miss the top 10.
+It was their first single since "Lookin' for a Good Time" to miss the top 10.
 The band supported the album with their second headlining tour, the Own the Night Tour which was also their first arena and world tour.